Armagnac: Production

 Armagnac is traditionally distilled once, resulting in alcohol content between 52% and 60%.
-The result is a more fragrant and flavorful spirit than cognac, where double distillation takes place.
+The result is a more fragrant and flavorful spirit than Cognac, which is produced by double distillation.
 Long aging in oak barrels softens the taste and causes the development of more complex flavours and a brown colour.
 Ageing in the barrel removes a part of the alcohol and water by evaporation (known as part des anges—"angels' tribute" or "angels' share") and allows more complex aromatic compounds to appear by oxidation, which further modifies the flavour.
 Since alcohol evaporates faster than water, the alcohol degree is naturally reduced by an average of 0.4% per year depending on the characteristics of the cellars (average temperature and humidity).
 When the Armagnac is considered as matured, it is transferred to large glass bottles (called "Dame Jeanne") for storage.
 The main difference between Armagnac and other spirits is that, due to its relatively low alcoholic content, it is generally not diluted with water.

 Armagnac is sold under several classifications, mostly referring to the age of the constituent brandies.
 Armagnac is allowed to be sold under vintages.
 When Armagnacs of different ages have been blended, the age on the bottle refers to the youngest component.
 A three-star, or VS, Armagnac is a mix of several Armagnacs that have seen at least one year of ageing in wood.
 For VSOP the ageing is at least four years, and for XO and Hors d'âge ten years.
-Older and better Armagnacs are often sold as vintages, with the bottles containing Armagnac from a single year, the year being noted on the bottle, aged of a minimum of 10 years.
-Vintages flavour and appearance change depending on factors including the grape, ageing time, barrel used for ageing, grape variety, weather that year, storage location and more.
+Older and better Armagnacs are often sold as vintages, with the bottles containing Armagnac from a single year, the year being noted on the bottle, aged for a minimum of 10 years.
+Vintages' flavour and appearance change depending on factors including the grape, ageing time, barrel used for ageing, grape variety, weather that year, storage location and more.

 The Armagnac region produces 3 million bottles a year of brandy, compared to the 220 million produced in Cognac.
 However, the French drink only 4 million bottles of Cognac compared to 1.5 million of Armagnac.